juliangut/slim-routing/README.md

 # slim-routing

-A replacement for Slim's router that adds annotation and configuration based routing as well as expands the possibilities of your route callbacks by handling return types
+A replacement for Slim's router that adds annotation and configuration based routing as well as expands the possibilities of your route callbacks by handling different response types

 Thanks to this library, instead of configuring routes by hand one by one and including them into Slim's router you can create mapping files that define and structure your routes and let them be included into the router.